-- They help maintain direction in the event of interruptions or emergencies - They objectives visible

-- They provide freedom and flexibility while teaching by providing a solid framework for material to be covered - They help to prevent issues that may arise due to lack of preparation
+- They help maintain direction in the event of interruptions or emergencies - They make objectives visible - They provide freedom and flexibility while teaching by providing a solid framework for material to be covered - They help to prevent issues that may arise due to lack of preparation

 In order to gain the full value of the cooperating teacher's knowledge and experience, the student teacher is expected to discuss his or her plans with the cooperating teacher prior to teaching the lesson.
 Each plan, along with supporting materials, must be reviewed and approved by the cooperating teacher in advance of the scheduled lesson.
-This must be documented with the cooperating teacher's signature and date.
 These plans should be discussed well enough in advance for the student teacher to gain the full value of the cooperating teacher's knowledge and experience.
 Lesson plans will be submitted at least three (3) days in advance of teaching the lesson to give the cooperating teacher the opportunity to provide feedback.